thoughtspot/thoughtspot.github.io/_end-user/search/use-searchiq.md

 ---
 title: ["Use SearchIQ"]
-keywords: SearchIQ,answer,"search bar","natural language"
-last_updated: tbd
+last_updated: 09/23/2019
 summary: "Use SearchIQ to do a natural language search."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+**SearchIQ is in Beta.**

+{% include note.html content="SearchIQ is turned off by default, you can have ThoughtSpot Support enable it for you.
+SearchIQ is only available in English." %}

-To do a search using SearchIQ:
+To search using SearchIQ, follow these steps:

 1. Click the ThoughtSpot search bar on the homepage or select **Search** from the top menu.